sdaeneki/TravelTime_Hospitals/README.md

 This folder contains all scripts necessary to prepare the data and reproduce the visualizations.

 - **`1.
 Preprocessing.qmd`** to prepare the input data and calculate the travel times.
 - **`2.
 Visualization.qmd`** suffices to reproduce all final figures (located in the `/d.
 Output` folder).
-You do not need to run the other scripts unless you want to replicate the full data processing (the estimation of the travel times takes a looooooooooong time).
+You do not need to run the other script unless you want to replicate the full data processing (the estimation of the travel times takes a looooooooooong time).

 ### Summary of scripts